AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/pwa-studio-browser-displays-cannot-proxy-to-error.md

 ---
-title: "PWA Studio: Browser displays “Cannot proxy to“ error"
+description: This topic discusses a solution when your web browser displays a "*Cannot proxy to*" and the console displays an
 labels: ENOTFOUND,NodeJS,PWA Studio,browser,hostfile,hostname,how to,proxy,Adobe Commerce,PWA Studio for Adobe Commerce,Progressive Web App Studio
+title: "PWA Studio: Browser displays \u201CCannot proxy to\u201C error"
 ---

+# PWA Studio: Browser displays “Cannot proxy to“ error

 This topic discusses a solution when your web browser displays a "*Cannot proxy to*" and the console displays an